Thomas-Starck/n-p-sanitation-flows/readme.md

 -zipf_law folder : data to look for a zipf law relation, at the basin and national scale (rank of wastewater treatment plant vs capacity).

-WHAT IS THE SOURCE_DATA CONTENT ?
+# What is the source_data content ?

 -data in source_data folders (for instance 0_industry_discharge) are fully described in their respective website pages (0_industry_discharge.html).